nesiasoft/core/README.md

 This will install these following entity:

+1. Bookmark
-1. Comment
+2. Comment
-2. Description
+3. Description
-3. Email
+4. Email
-4. Fax
+5. Fax
-5. Note
+6. Note
-6. Phone
+7. Phone
-7. URL
+8. URL

 ## Installation